de-soot/knapsack/README.md

 To solve the knapsack problem, find the optimal (subset has to have the smallest number of elements possible) way to fill the knapsack.

 ## Why
-For fun; to practice writing, debugging, and compiling programs in a low-level language; and to try using recursion to solve algorithmic problems.
+For fun; to practice writing, debugging, and compiling programs in a low-level language; and to try to solve algorithmic problems using recursion.

 ## How
 Below is an explanation of how the program works: